mbdevpl/VaDoR/README.md

 ﻿VAnishing DOmino pRoblem
 ========================

-Solution to the problem defined at: http://alpha.mini.pw.edu.pl/~lucknerm/downloads/AC/domino.pdf The above file is mirrored in this repository.
+This is a solution of the problem defined at: http://alpha.mini.pw.edu.pl/~lucknerm/downloads/AC/domino.pdf

+The above file is mirrored in this repository.

 VAnishing DOmino pRoblem -> VADOR